-What makes the Oberoi a difference is its high level of service.
-Its well-trained staffs are mostly Indonesian, and they are warm, hospitable, genuinely helpful and extremely competent without feeling overbearing or showy.
+What makes the Oberoi different is its high level of service.
+Its well-trained staffs are mostly Indonesian, and they are warm, hospitable, genuinely helpful, and extremely competent without feeling overbearing or showy.

 Write to us at and get a tailor-made tour including these luxury hotels and resorts.
 We believe your holiday in Southeast Asia will be one of the most memorable parts of your life!